 You can get glucomannan, aka konjac, weight loss supplements as capsules or powder.
 Sometimes, it’s used as a food additive—often as a thickener and emulsifier.

 So, how exactly does glucomannan help with weight loss?
+The natural appetite suppressant is believed to promote weight loss in a few different ways:

-For one, it contains almost no calories.
-And because it’s a fibre, the body can’t break it down, which means that it can slow down the rate of digestion.
+- Because it’s a fibre, the body can’t break it down, which means that it can slow down the rate of digestion.
 This can help keep your appetite at bay after eating.

-Just now, we mentioned that glucomannan forms a gel once you take it.
-Because this gel is really firm, it sits in the stomach for longer—and once there, it can absorb water and expand.
+- Because this gel is really firm, it sits in the stomach for longer—and once there, it can absorb water and expand.
 Here, glucomannan acts as an appetite suppressant, because both of these factors can keep you feeling fuller for longer.
-Its effects might decrease the amount of cholesterol your gut absorbs from your food, too.

 But is glucomannan good for weight loss?
 Potentially.
 The scientific evidence on glucomannan shows some weight loss success stories—though these results are modest.

 In one trial of 176 people, taking glucomannan supplements alongside a reduced-calorie diet (1,200 calories per day) led to more weight loss than for those just following the diet and taking a placebo.
-And in terms of the before and after results: over five weeks, those using the supplements lost 3.8kg on average, versus 2.5kg for the placebo group.
+And in terms of the glucomannan before and after results: Over five weeks, those using the supplements lost 3.8kg on average, versus 2.5kg for the placebo group.

-This is in line with other studies which found that glucomannan might have a small benefit for weight loss.
+This is in line with other studies that found that glucomannan might have a small benefit for weight loss.
 Though there’s also research showing that it has no notable effect on weight—like this review of nine clinical trials or this 8-week trial of 53 people.

 Glucomannan is broadly considered safe to take, so if you’re using it and feel it’s working for you—that’s great.
 And if not, there are plenty of other treatment options out there.